 These conversations are welcome.
 However, too often, they overlook the workplace context.
-As workers know full well, work stress, excessive workload, and toxic working environments are massive contributors to mental illness and injury - either as direct causes or as aggravating factors.
+As workers know full well, work stress, excessive workload, and toxic working environments are massive contributors to mental illness and injury either as direct causes or as aggravating factors.

 Your union can help.
 Workers have the right to psychologically safe and healthy workplaces, and workers can assert that right through organizing, campaigns, and bargaining.

-Here is some general bargaining language that

-own bargaining proposals:
+Here is some general bargaining language that locals can adapt for their own bargaining proposals: